laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 The nuclear list has sites that contain a mix of authentic and AI generated imagery (eg. DeviantArt, Artstation, Stock Photography sites, etc), which make it tricky to outright block in the main filter list, so I've designated it to a separate list that you can toggle on and off if you so desire.

 ### uBlock Origin
-In order to use the **Nuclear** list, do the same steps that you did in the section "How to install the blocklist (uBlock Origin)", but instead of using the other url, use:
+In order to use the **Nuclear** list, do the same steps that you did in the section "Installing the blocklist for uBlock Origin", but instead of using the other url, use:

 ```
 https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/additional_list_nuclear.txt
 ```

 ### uBlacklist
-In order to use the **Nuclear** list, do the same steps that you did in the section "How to install the blocklist (uBlacklist)", but instead of using the other URL, use:
+In order to use the **Nuclear** list, do the same steps that you did in the section "Installing the blocklist for uBlacklist", but instead of using the other URL, use:

 ```
 https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/list_uBlacklist_nuclear.txt